Do I Belong is a question that hums beneath the surface for many of us:

 Others find the question surfacing after big changes: a move, a breakup, a job loss, becoming a parent, or losing someone you love.

 Transitions stir up identity.
-Suddenly, the roles you played, the places you felt certain are gone.
-And the question arises: Without that role, who am I?
+Often the roles you played disappear and the question arises: Without that role, who am I?
 Where do I fit now?

 This isn’t just about social acceptance.
 It’s about self-recognition.
 About whether you see yourself as enough, whole, and welcome to take up space.